 Garbage and trash collections will take place at the roadside.
-Containers may be placed at the roadside the day before contracted pickup and removed prior to 11:59PM on the day of pick-up.
-It is the responsibility of the Property Owner to provide trash pick-up for their property.
+Containers may be placed at the roadside the day before contracted pickup and removed prior to 11:59PM on the day of pickup.
+The Property Owner is responsible for providing trash pick-up for their property.